 and for the wave-function renormalization constants,

 where $\Sigma$ denotes the self-energy amplitudes for the external legs.
-To regulate the UV divergence, we use dimensional regularization, and $\kappa_c$ and $\kappa_d$ represent the regularization-scheme-dependent parameters.
+To regulate UV divergence, we use dimensional regularization, with $\kappa_c$ and $\kappa_d$ as regularization-scheme-dependent parameters.
 Again, in the same manner as short-distance calculations, we parametrized $\kappa_c = \kappa_d = 0$ in the NDR scheme,\footnote{ The result of the virtual corrections is consistent with, \eg, Ref.~\cite{Rowe:2024pfs}} while $\kappa_c =1 $ and $\kappa_d = -1$ in the HV scheme.
 Note that $\Gamma^{\text{(b)}}_{(\text{vertex})}$ and the wave-function renormalization constants are common to both schemes.
 Here, we use the on-shell renormalization, and the renormalized masses are set equal to their physical masses.

-The renormalization scale $\mu$ should be chosen at the matching scale to the UV theory, namely the characteristic scale of the structure-dependent radiative corrections in the present study.
+The renormalization scale $\mu$ should be chosen at the matching scale to the UV theory, namely, the characteristic scale of the structure-dependent radiative corrections in the present study.
 Because such effects are not incorporated in this paper, the remaining $\mu$-dependence is treated as theoretical uncertainty for the extraction of $|V_{cs}|$, and we drop the $1/\bar{\epsilon}$ terms.